Skip to content

 • table – Which table contains the data

-• Field names and display aliases
+• Column names and display aliases

 • Data types